 Drip Irrigation Systems

 Drip Irrigation systems provide plants with smaller amounts of water distributed over an extended period.
 It allows water to penetrate deeper into the soil to a plant’s roots and is an efficient system for shrubs and perennials.
-Water can be directed to specific plants, which significantly reduces waste.
+Directing water to specific plants can significantly reduce waste.

 Soaker hoses allow water to seep slowly into the soil.
 Tiny holes in the tube allow water to trickle out as needed.
-These hoses can be placed on top of the ground, slightly buried or concealed by mulch.
+You can place these hoses on top of the ground, slightly bury them, or conceal them by mulch.
 To avoid water leaking into areas that don’t need it, you can attach regular hose sections in between the soaker hose sections.

 Above-Ground Sprinkler Systems

-These are most commonly used to irrigate large areas such as lawns.
-These systems are connected to a hose, and the sprinkler may be stationary, oscillating, traveling, or rotating.
+Most people commonly use them to irrigate large areas such as lawns.
+A hose connects these systems, and the sprinkler can be stationary, oscillating, traveling, or rotating to water the area.
 A major downfall of above-ground sprinkler systems is the significant potential for forgetting that the water is on.
 Just one afternoon of forgotten sprinkling can result in a massive water bill and ruined areas where the water has flooded the yard.
 A second downfall is the snaking of the garden hoses in between the above-ground sprinklers.
 These are not only unsightly but when unused time on your lawn, they can kill the grass beneath them, leaving a brown snake pattern on your lawn.

 In-Ground Sprinkler Systems